 The last step in the U.S. mortgage† lending process is the closing.
 This is when ownership of the home officially transfers from the seller to you.
 Most of the people involved with the purchase of your home will attend the loan closing including the buyer(s) and the seller(s) (and their attorneys if they have them) and real estate sales professionals.

 The closing process can vary slightly depending upon whether you will be closing inside or outside of the U.S. Your RBC Bank cross-border mortgage specialist will guide you through the closing process including the documents you'll receive on this exciting day.
 Your role at the closing is to sign the documents indicating your agreement to the mortgage terms and conditions and to pay the closing costs.

 If you will be signing the closing documents outside of the U.S.: Depending on the location of the property, certain U.S. states require you to sign the loan documents at a Consulate Office.
 In that situation, we coordinate with the title company to have the closing documents sent there.
-Otherwise we will work with you to arrange for a notary to assist by serving as a witness while you sign the documents in the closing package.
-If you have any questions during the signing of the documents, the notary will contact us or the title company to help answer them quickly.

 If you will be signing the closing documents in the U.S.: Your RBC Bank mortgage closing specialist will reach out to the title company to coordinate the closing, which usually takes about an hour and is typically held at the real estate agent's office.
 The steps below explain what happens during and after the closing meeting.
 At the closing you will:

 You will receive a number of important documents at the closing meeting.
 They will include: